naveedanwarbhatti/Self-Citations-Checker/README.md

 <p align="center">
   <img src="https://github.com/naveedanwarbhatti/Self-Citations-Checker/blob/main/images/Screenshot.png" alt="Scholar Self-Citation Analyzer in action">
 </p>
-<p align="center"><em>(Replace this sample GIF with a screen recording of your actual extension.)</em></p>
+<p align="center"><em>The UI dynamically displays the data source (DBLP or OpenAlex).</em></p>

 ---

 ## The Problem 🤔

 Google Scholar is an invaluable tool for academics, but its headline metrics do not distinguish between **external citations** and **self-citations**.
 A high citation count can therefore be misleading if a large fraction comes from the author’s own work.
 This extension adds that missing dimension at a glance, promoting a more transparent and nuanced understanding of scholarly impact.

 ## Key Features 🚀

+- **Hybrid Data Sources** – Prioritizes the high-quality **DBLP** dataset for Computer Science, and automatically **falls back to the comprehensive OpenAlex database** for all other disciplines.
-- **Seamless Integration** – injects a **Self-Citation Rate** panel directly into the statistics table on Google Scholar author pages.
+- **Seamless Integration** – Injects a **Self-Citation Rate** panel directly into the statistics table on Google Scholar author pages.
-- **At-a-Glance Percentage** – displays a clear, colour-coded self-citation percentage.
-- **Detailed Tooltip** – hover over the **?** icon to see the definition of a self-citation, data sources and a disclaimer.
+- **Dynamic & Detailed Tooltip** – Hover over the **?** icon to see the definition of a self-citation, a disclaimer, and the **specific data source (DBLP or OpenAlex) used for the calculation**.
-- **Smart Author Matching** – heuristic algorithm (Jaro-Winkler similarity + publication overlap) finds the correct DBLP profile even with name variations.
+- **Smart Author Matching** – A robust heuristic algorithm (Jaro-Winkler similarity + publication overlap) finds the correct author profile on both DBLP and OpenAlex.
-- **Robust Error Handling** – if DBLP is rate-limited, shows a friendly “Too many requests – try again” message instead of failing silently.
-- **On-Demand Refresh** – one-click **Refresh** button recalculates the metric.
+- **On-Demand Refresh** – A one-click **Refresh** button clears the cache and recalculates the metric.
+- **30-Day Caching** – Results are cached locally for 30 days to provide instant results and minimize API calls.

 ## How It Works ⚙️

-The extension is split into two main components:
+The extension uses a tiered, fallback data strategy:

 1.  **UI Injection (`content.ts`)**
-   - When you open a Google Scholar author page, the content script grabs the author’s name **and the first 10 publication titles**.
+    - When you open a Google Scholar author page, the content script grabs the author’s name and their first 10 publication titles.
-   - It immediately injects a *“Calculating …”* status panel into the statistics area so the user knows something is happening.
+    - It immediately injects a *"Calculating..."* status panel into the statistics area.

-2. **Data Processing (`background.ts`)**
+2.  **Tier 1: DBLP Search (`background.ts`)**
-   - The scraped data are forwarded to the background script.
-   - The script **sanitises the name** (removing “Dr.”, “Ph.D.”, etc.).
-   - It queries the **DBLP Search API** to fetch candidate author profiles.
-   - Each candidate receives a **score** based on
-     - *Jaro-Winkler similarity* between names, and
-     - the count of **overlapping publication titles**.
-   - If a candidate’s score exceeds a safety threshold, its **DBLP profile ID (pid)** is selected.
+    - The script first attempts to find a matching author profile on DBLP using the smart author-matching heuristic.
+    - If a confident match is found, it proceeds to analyze citations using the **DBLP + OpenCitations SPARQL endpoint**.
+    - **Citation Model:** DBLP results are based on **unique citing articles** (the standard academic definition).

-3. **Citation Analysis (`background.ts`)**
+3.  **Tier 2: OpenAlex Fallback (`background.ts`)**
-   - Using that pid, the script fires **two SPARQL queries** against the DBLP SPARQL endpoint (which incorporates **OpenCitations** links):
-     1. **Total Citing Papers** – how many papers cite any work by the author.
-     2. **Self-Citing Papers** – of those, how many also list the same author as a co-author (i.e., genuine self-citations).
+    - If no confident match is found on DBLP (common for non-CS/EE fields), the extension **automatically and seamlessly switches to OpenAlex**.
+    - It runs the same smart author-matching heuristic against the OpenAlex API.
+    - If a match is found, it proceeds with a detailed citation analysis.
+    - **Citation Model:** OpenAlex results are based on **total citation mentions** (non-unique, a paper citing 3 works counts as 3 citations).
+This method is used to accommodate API limitations for anonymous users.

 4.  **Displaying Results (`content.ts`)**
-   - The background script returns **total citations, self-citations, and percentage**.
+    - The background script returns the calculated data, regardless of the source.
-   - The content script replaces the “Calculating …” panel with the final, colour-coded percentage, plus a tooltip explanation and a **Refresh** button for manual re-calculation.
+    - The content script replaces the "Calculating..." panel with the final percentage.
+    - The tooltip text is **dynamically updated** to reflect whether the data came from DBLP or OpenAlex and to explain the relevant citation model used.

 ---